TommyGermanyRetro/MSXRetroThings/README.md

 + <i><b>CAN INIT</i></b>

-  Initialises RC2014 SJA1000 CAN card at IO address 0..255
+  Initialises RC2014 SJA1000 CAN card at IO address 0..255.
+The firmware has a ring buffer of 16 messages.

 	ACC is the acceptance code and mask